harrymchugh/pinns/containers/README.md

 apptainer pull docker://harrymchugh/cfdpinn:latest
 ```

-With the SIF file you can now execute OpenFOAM and cfdpinn training codes on whatever hardware you have available.
+With the SIF file you can now execute OpenFOAM and CFDPINN training codes on whatever hardware you have available.

 ## OpenFOAM and PINN training